spectrocloud/librarium/content/docs/04-clusters/2-brownfield-clusters.md

 <InfoBox>
-<b>Read-Only mode</b>: Starting with minimal permission, allows health check monitoring, event logging, cost, and usage analysis.
+<b>Read-Only mode</b>: Starting with minimal permission allows health check monitoring, event logging, cost, and usage analysis.
 This state is optimal for those who want to restrict the minimal permissions allowed in the initial setup.
 When you are ready to raise the permissions levels, migrate to full permissions mode.

 <br />
 <br />